NotePlan/plugins/README.md

 **Step 3: Initialize Local Development Environment**

-Run `npm run init` from the root of your local GitHub repository for `NotePlan/plugins`.
+Run the following commands from the root of your local GitHub repository for `NotePlan/plugins`.

+`
+npm install && npm run init
+`

 This will install the necessary npm dependencies and initialize your plugin working directory, including:

  - Configure `eslint` [eslint](https://eslint.org/) (for checking code conventions)
  - Configure `flow` [flow](https://flow.org/) (for type checking)